IChaudhry892/simcity-project/README.txt

 # Project: Sim City
-Developers: Austin Naftal, Ian Jackson, Ibrahim Chaudhry, Bhargav Reddy, Michael Romero, Brandon Miranda
+A text-based city simulation that models urban development through residential, commercial, and industrial zones and resource management.

+## Table of Contents
+1. Developers
+2. Prerequisites
+3. Installation
+4. Compilation & Running Instructions
+5. Configuration Guide
+6. Features Implemented
+7. Usage Guide
+8. Error Handling

+## 1. Developers
+- Austin Naftal
+- Ian Jackson
+- Ibrahim Chaudhry
+- Bhargav Reddy
+- Michael Romero
+- Brandon Miranda

-## Prerequisites:
+## 2. Prerequisites
 Ensure that 'g++' is installed on your system to compile c++ programs.
 - g++ compiler (C++11 or later)
 - Terminal, Command Prompt, or other CLI

-## Installation:
+## 3. Installation
 1. Download or clone the project files to your computer.
-- If you are downloading the files from the GitLab repository, click the "Download" button to download the source code
+- Option 1: Download from the GitLab repository (Click the "Download" button to download the source code)
-- Or, clone the repository using this command: git clone https://csegitlab.engineering.unt.edu/ikc0014/simcity_project.git
+- Option 2: Clone the repository using this command: git clone https://csegitlab.engineering.unt.edu/ikc0014/simcity_project.git
 2. Make sure all the files are in the same folder/directory.

-## Compilation Instructions:
+## 4. Compilation Instructions:
 1. Make a project folder with all the project files in it.
 2. Open a command line interface (CLI) such as Terminal (macOS) or Command Prompt (Windows).
 3. Navigate to the project directory using the CLI.